rapidsai/dask-cuda/docs/source/quickstart.rst

 LocalCUDACluster
 ----------------

-To create a standard Dask-CUDA cluster and connect a Distributed `Client <https://distributed.dask.org/en/latest/client.html>`_ to it:
+To create a standard Dask-CUDA cluster and connect a Dask.distributed `Client <https://distributed.dask.org/en/latest/client.html>`_ to it:

 .. code-block:: python

     from dask_cuda import LocalCUDACluster
-    from distributed import Client
+    from dask.distributed import Client

     cluster = LocalCUDACluster()
     client = Client(cluster)